The combination of the first rays of sunshine and the arrival of the new issue of Maison Victor inspired me to sew a little skirt for spring/summer.

 - some bias tape (if you want to finish the facing with a bias binding)

-- your sewing machine and basic equipment and possibly a serger
+- your sewing machine and basic supplies, and possibly a serger

 The technical points of this pattern are: